 Net Income Available to Common Shareholders

-Net income available to common shareholders for the three months ended March 31, 2015 was $24,000.
-For the three months ended March 31, 2014, net income was $1.8 million, including the $1.9 million non-cash mark-to-market gain on interest rate derivatives and the non-cash $3.0 million accelerated write off of deferred financing costs.
+Net income available to common shareholders for the three months ended March 31, 2016 was $4.6 million.
+For the three months ended March 31, 2015, net income was $24,000.
+This year-over-year increase is mainly due to the addition of OOCL Qingdao from March 11, 2015 and OOCL Ningbo from September 17, 2015.

 Normalized net income for the three months ended March 31, 2015 was the same as reported net income at $24,000.

 The following table provides information about the on-the-water fleet of 18 vessels as at March 31, 2016.
 15 vessels are chartered to CMA CGM, and three are chartered to OOCL.